The Many Faces Of Milk

 DAIRY PROS AND CONS

-Essential vitamins and fatty acids – Milk is quite nutritious, but the nutrient composition varies between the different types of dairy.
-For example, scientists have published a study showing that dairy from grass-fed or pasture raised cows contains more fat-soluble vitamins (A, D, K2) and beneficial fatty acids (short chain, CLA and omega-3’s), along with lower levels of inflammatory fats typically found in milk from grain-fed, conventionally raised cows.
+Essential vitamins and fatty acids – Milk can be quite nutritious, but the nutrient composition varies between the different types of dairy.
+For example, scientists have published a study showing that dairy from grass-fed or pasture-raised cows contains more fat-soluble vitamins (A, D, K2) and beneficial fatty acids (short-chain, CLA and omega-3’s), along with lower levels of inflammatory fats typically found in milk from grain-fed, conventionally raised cows.

 Essential minerals & electrolytes– Especially raw milk (unpasteurized and unhomogenized) is a high source of essential minerals and electrolytes such as calcium, magnesium and potassium which people are often lacking in their diet.
 Unfortunately, high-heat pasteurisation destroys most of these minerals.